ysandeepkumarreddy/ysandeepkumarreddy/README.md

 - 👨🏽‍💻 I’m currently working on something cool :wink:
 - 🌱 I’m currently learning Python and C
+- 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.
 - 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: [Sandeep Kumar Reddy](https://www.ysandeep.me/contact)
+- 📫 How to reach me: [Here!](https://www.ysandeep.me/contact)

 ## Languages: